Violence, boycott call deter Liberia voters

 "I will never vote, the government has stacked things massively against us ...
 They came in there shooting, not just teargas, at harmless people" said Anthony Korvayan, 28.

-On Monday, police fired tear gas to disperse hundreds of Tubman's supporters and officers also fired live rounds when they stormed Tubman's CDC party headquarters.
-[ID:nL6E7M726J]
+Monday, police fired tear gas to disperse hundreds of Tubman's supporters and officers also fired live rounds when they stormed Tubman's CDC party headquarters.

 But, standing next to Korvayan, Benedict Hena held up an ink-stained finger, and said he had voted: "It is our right."